seatable/seatable-admin-docs/docs/installation-rework/components/python-pipeline.md

     It is possible to install the python pipeline on a separate machine.
 Read this...

+**image how this works...**

 ## Installation

 #### 1. Change the .env file

 To add the python pipeline, you have to tell docker, that the necessary docker images have to be downloaded and updated.
-You do this by adding `seatable-python-pipeline.yml` to the `COMPOSE_FILE` variable in your `.env` file.
+You do this by adding `python-pipeline.yml` to the `COMPOSE_FILE` variable in your `.env` file.

 ```bash
 nano /opt/seatable-compose/.env
 ```

-Your COMPOSE_FILE variable should look something like this:
+Your `COMPOSE_FILE` variable should look something like this:

 ```bash
 COMPOSE_FILE='caddy.yml,seatable-server.yml,python-pipeline.yml'